abdmmar/katering/README.md

 8. Add `EMAIL` and `PASS` variable, see `.env.example` to more detail
 9. Open `localhost/your_folder_name` in the browser to run system locally.
 10. Happy developing!

+### Get Current Setup

+1. Go to your folder in htdocs
+2. Open terminal
+3. `git pull` to get the latest development
+4. `composer install` to install dependencies